amulyasharma27797/GraphQL/README.md

 About
 -----
 This repo is based on GraphQL.
-It will help you understand the concepts of GraphQL in Python and NodeJs.
-We'll be using Django with Python and Apollo with NodeJs.
-Every branch on this repo consists of a seperate ReadMe.md to let you know the steps related to run the project on each branch.
+It will help you understand the concepts of GraphQL in NodeJs.

 This branch is the basic setup of ApolloServer(NodeJs) with GraphQL.